itsnitish22/Feedback-Prime/README.md

 1. Able to add locally hosted media files.
 And support other media formats.
 2. Next, we want to create a cross-platform service to work on a host of Operating Systems.
-3. We also plan to add a Graphic visualization and Portable Document Format with the dataset and will be automated to send it to the company's e-mail, which can be used for Research and Company briefings.
+3. We also planned to add Graphic visualization and Portable Document Format with the detailed analysis of the received feedback and will be automated to send it to the company's e-mail, which can be used for Research, advancements in the customer support system and Company briefings.

 ##